Madelene/100-days-of-code/log.md

 ** Today's Progress**:
 - Built web scraper in Ruby
+- Had a coffee interview and talked JavaScript/React Native

 **Thoughts:**
 - I wish I had a job.
 This is killing my spirit.